Economy of Vatican City: Key statistics

 Industries – Printing and production of a small amount of mosaics and staff uniforms; worldwide banking and financial activities.'

 Electricity – production – 442 MWh (2010) from solar panels.

 Electricity – imports – Electricity supplied by Italy.

 Currency – Euro (since 2002).
 Vatican City depends on Italy for practical production of banknotes, stamps and other valuable titles.
 Owing to their rarity, Vatican euro coins are sought by collectors.

-The fiscal year is the calendar year.